usuaero/AirfoilDatabase/docs/source/installation.md

 ### Xfoil

 AirfoilDatabase calculates section properties using a code called Xfoil, written by MIT.
 The Xfoil executable can be downloaded for Windows at [http://web.mit.edu/drela/Public/web/xfoil/](http://web.mit.edu/drela/Public/web/xfoil/).
+To get this to work with AirfoilDatabase, you will need to make sure to add the Xfoil executable to your path environment variable.
+If you're not familiar with editing environment variables, you can find a quick tutorial [here](https://www.computerhope.com/issues/ch000549.htm).
+Just follow the outlined procedure to add Xfoil to Path.

-This is also available as a package on some Linux distributions and can be installed like any other package.
+Xfoil is also available as a package on some Linux distributions and can be installed like any other package.
 For example on Mint:

     $ sudo apt-get install xfoil

-For other Unix systems where a package is not available, compiling from the Fortran source code is required.
+For other Unix (Linux/Mac) systems where a package is not available, compiling from the Fortran source code is required.
 Step by step instructions on how to do this can be found on the page [Compiling Xfoil on Unix](xfoil_installation).

-**AirfoilDatabase must be able to send only the command ```xfoil``` to the system to run the Xfoil executable.** Please have this properly configured before trying to run AirfoilDatabase.
+**AirfoilDatabase must be able to send only the command ```xfoil``` to the system to run the Xfoil executable.** To make sure Xfoil is properly configured, type "xfoil" into your terminal application and verify this runs the application (the interface for Xfoil is entirely terminal-based).

 ## Getting the Source Code